onwayami2020/KabiruShinyApp/README.md

-Welcome to the Kabiru Maitama Kura Statistical Analysis App!
-This Shiny application is designed to perform various statistical analyses, including Descriptive Statistics, Correlation Analysis, Regression Analysis, and Reliability Analysis.

-**Features**
-**Descriptive Statistics:** Get a summary of the data, including measures of central tendency, dispersion, and distribution.

-**Correlation Analysis:** Compute correlation coefficients to understand the relationship between variables.

-**Regression Analysis:** Perform linear regression analysis to model the relationship between one or more independent variables and a dependent variable.

-**Reliability Analysis:** Calculate Cronbach's alpha to assess the internal consistency reliability of a set of scale items.

-**Usage**
-**Upload Data:** Start by uploading your data in CSV format using the file input widget.

-**Select Variables:** Choose the variables you want to analyze for each type of analysis.
+# Shiny Application for Sampling Technique Using a Simple Random Sampling

+Welcome to the Shiny Application for Sampling Technique Using Simple Random Sampling!
+This application allows users to perform Simple Random Sampling from a given dataset.

+## Features

+- **Simple Random Sampling**: Generate a simple random sample from your uploaded dataset.
+- **Sample Data View**: View the sampled data.
+- **Summary Statistics**: View summary statistics of the sampled data.

+## How to Use

+1. **Upload Data**: Click on "Choose CSV file" to upload your dataset in CSV format.
+2. **Select Sample Size**: Enter the desired sample size for random sampling.
-**Analyze: **Click the "Analyze" button to perform the selected analysis.
+3. **Generate Sample**: Click the "Generate Sample" button to perform the random sampling.

-**View Results:** Explore the results in the different tabs for each analysis type.

-**Deployment**
-The app can be deployed using platforms like shinyapps.io.
-Follow the instructions in the Deployment section of the README to deploy the app for public access.

-**Dependencies**
-The app relies on the following R packages:

-shiny: For building the interactive web application.
-dplyr: For data manipulation.
-psych: For reliability analysis.
-Other packages for specific analyses like regression.
-Make sure you have these packages installed before running the app.

-**License**
+4. **View Results**: Navigate through the tabs to view sample data and summary statistics.

+## Citation

+If you use this application in your research, please cite it as follows:

+**APA 7th edition citation:**

+Kura, K. M. (2024). *Kabiru Maitama Kura Sampling Technique App* [Shiny application].
+ShinyApps.io.
+Available from http://your-app-url

+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Citation**
+## Acknowledgments

+Special thanks to the developers and contributors of the R packages used in this application.

+## Citation

+If you use this application in your research, please cite it as follows:

+**APA 7th edition citation:**

-Kura, K. M. (2024).
-Kabiru Maitama Kura Statistical Analysis App [Software]. https://9y91ng-kabiru0maitama0kura.shinyapps.io/KabiruShinyApp/
+Kura, K. M. (2024). *Shiny Application for Sampling Technique Using a Simple Random Sampling* [Shiny application].
+ShinyApps.io.
+Available from https://9y91ng-kabiru0maitama0kura.shinyapps.io/KabiruShinyApp/